 - ENGINEERING FUNDAMENTALS (FALL OR SPRING)

-- ANATOMY AND INJURY (LAB) (FALL OR SPRING)
+- IMMUNOLOGY AND INFECTIOUS DISEASE (FALL OR SPRING)

 This semester lab course introduces basic concepts in the ecology of individual organisms, their populations, and the biological communities in which they live.
 Emphasis is on terrestrial plant and animal ecology.
 The historical, evolutionary, and ecological processes determining the distribution of ecosystems, habitats, and species are introduced.
 Theories of competition, predation, disease, and mutualism help explain the functioning of biological communities.
 For Third and Fourth Formers.

 In this course students study the sub-Saharan region of Africa.
-Through investigations of the impact of biology, ecology, and geography the students learn about the complex struggles people face in their struggle to become a modern global society.
-Students study biomes and resources to better understand the ecological issues of concern in West Africa.
+Through investigations of the impact of biology, ecology, and geography the students learn about the complex problems people face in their struggle to become a modern global society.
+Students study biomes and resources to better understand the ecological concerns in West Africa.
 Students learn about the life-threatening impacts of human disease, desertification, and population pressures.
 Also included in the course studies are examinations of the relationship of geographical and ecological issues to political trends and events such as colonialism, civil wars, slavery (past and present), and genocide.
-For Fifth & Sixth Formers.
+For Fifth and Sixth Formers.